The Supersonic Project: The Early Evolutionary Path of SIGOs: The Importance of Molecular Cooling to SIGOs' Properties

 Molecular cooling affects the structure around SIGOs as well: SIGOs form embedded in gas filaments, and molecular hydrogen cooling permits these filaments to condense much more efficiently than does atomic hydrogen cooling.
-As mentioned in Section \ref{sec:Meth}, the gas fraction cutoff for identification of SIGOs with our FOF algorithm had to be revised upwards when working with molecular hydrogen cooling compared to prior work, because gas filaments condense so efficiently that they sometimes appear to structure-finding algorithms (even in Run $0$vH$2$ where no SIGOs should form) as collapsed baryon objects outside of halos.
+As mentioned in Section~\ref{sec:Meth}, following \citet{Nakazoto+22}, we revise the gas fraction cutoff for identification of SIGOs with our FOF algorithm upwards compared to e.g. \citet{Chiou+21}, as we are working with molecular hydrogen cooling.
+This exclusively reduces the number of SIGOs considered, in order to prioritize positive identifications over concerns about false negatives, allowing us to state with confidence that objects studied are truly SIGOs.
+This is because gas filaments condense so efficiently that they sometimes appear to structure-finding algorithms (even in Run $0$vH$2$ where no SIGOs should form) as collapsed baryon objects outside of halos.
 Because SIGOs are embedded in these gas filaments, this process is inextricably linked to their formation: the mass and particularly the density of cooled gas around SIGOs in these filaments increases in Run $2$vH$2$ compared to Run $2$vH, potentially allowing SIGOs to accrete external gas and grow further with molecular cooling.